ibm-cloud-docs/virtual-servers/vsi_faqs_vs.md

 Possible solutions

-   1. Check the connectivity of server with IBM DNS servers.
+   1. Check the connectivity of the server with IBM DNS servers.
-      - Verify that the server is using IBM repositories within its /etc/resolv.conf file (10.0.80.11/12).
+      - Verify that the server is using IBM repositories within its /etc/resolv.conf file (`10.0.80.11/12`).
       - Test ping DNS server IPS (10.0.80.11 & 10.0.80.12).
    2. Check whether the private network is pinging.
 A private network is used for YUM updates and downloads, so IBM repositories need to be connected through a private interface.
    3. Allow the proper IP ranges for the back-end network through your gateway and or security groups.
 For more information, see [Red Hat Enterprise Linux server requirements](/docs/cloud-infrastructure?topic=cloud-infrastructure-ibm-cloud-ip-ranges#red-hat-enterprise-linux-server) and [Getting started with IBM security groups](/docs/security-groups?topic=security-groups-getting-started).